Permify/permify/docs/documentation/docs/getting-started/modeling.md

 # Modeling Authorization

 Permify has its own language that you can model your authorization logic with it.
-The language allows to define arbitrary relations between users and objects, such as owner, editor, commenter or roles like admin, manager, member and also dynamic attributes such as IP range, location, time period, etc.
+The language allows to define arbitrary relations between users and objects, such as owner, editor, commenter or roles like admin, manager, member and also dynamic attributes such as boolean variables, IP range, time period, etc.

 ![modeling-authorization](https://raw.githubusercontent.com/Permify/permify/master/assets/permify-dsl.gif)